HarmseJ/HarmseJ/README.md

 # Hi there, I'm Juan Harmse 👋

 Welcome to my GitHub profile!
-I am a passionate programmer, always striving to create beautiful and functional websites, tools, or features.
+I am a passionate programmer, always striving to create beautiful and functional websites, tools, and features.

 ## 🚀 About Me